erno-tokes/atkins_primes/README.md

 Generating prime numbers smaller then a given limit using Atkins sieves

-Use the primes.txt file and plase under /storage/emulated/0/data/primes.txt to test directly with Android JUnit
+Use the primes.txt file and place under /storage/emulated/0/data/primes.txt to test directly with Android JUnit